decred/dcrdata/README.md

 ### Using Configuration Environment Variables

-There will be times when you don't want to fuss with a config file or cannot use command line args such as when using docker, heroku, kubernetes or other cloud platform.
+There will be times when you don't want to fuss with a config file or cannot use command line args such as when using Docker, Heroku, Kubernetes or other cloud platform.

-Almost all configuation items are avaiable to set via environment variables.
+Almost all configuration items are available to set via environment variables.
 To have a look at what you can set please see config.go file and the config struct.

-Each config setting uses the env tag to specify the name of the environment variable.
+Each setting uses the `env` struct field tag to specify the name of the environment variable.

 ie. `env:"DCRDATA_USE_TESTNET"`